 What NOT to do:

-- Don’t get fooled by unsolicited marketing email promises to boost your ranking for a price.
-If you are really ready to spend money on web traffic, hire a legitimate marketing firm to help create quality content and cultivate your network.
+- Don’t be fooled by unsolicited marketing email promises to boost your ranking for a price.
+If you are really ready to spend money on web traffic, hire a content creator or marketing firm to add value to your site, and cultivate your network.

 - Don’t spend all your time loading meta keywords into headers and hidden blocks of text on your page.
 Keywords are still a thing, but how they are used has changed.
-Google contextualizes complex search phrases into simple directives– so putting your keywords into the appropriate context on the page will help you get accurate results.
+Writing content with keywords used in the natural flow of your page will help you get accurate results.

 Where to use keywords: